How do you define marketing effectiveness?

 Lead reporting is important too; it’s easier to measure marketing effectiveness if you can create lead-based reports that show which marketing channels are delivering quality leads.
 The more information you capture about each lead, the more informative your reports will be.

-Here's all the information you should be capture about every lead:
+Here's all the information you should be capturing for every lead:

 Conversion rate may seem like a logical metric to track when measuring marketing effectiveness, but when you look at your site’s conversion rate on Google Analytics, you’re only seeing the result of a simple equation: